 Bella started tending her allotment plot in 2018, alongside working on a large-scale fabric collaboration with artist Cathie Pilkington, RA.
 Creating a unique palette of hand-dyed fabric for the project, she started experimenting with natural dye, connecting the dots between her love of nature and making: gardening, vegan cooking, textiles and garment making.

-she has written extensively for publications such as Time Out and Haaretz and is currently working on her debut book, set to be published in spring 2022.
+she has written extensively for publications such as Time Out and Haaretz and is currently working on her debut book, Grow, Cook, Dye, Wear, will be published by DK in April 2022.

 Represented by John Ash of Pew Literary.